Manor Farm

 Social Objective: Public Health

-• Bird flu risk is high.
+Bird flu risk is high.
 Millions of birds culled this year already due to bird flu.
 Scientists say the risk of the next pandemic from bird flu is rising.
+There is another intensive poultry unit under a mile away, which is less than the 3km biosecurity protection zone required whenever there is highly pathogenic avian flu (the most common type of bird flu).

-• Antibiotic overuse fuels antibiotic resistance, a growing public health crisis causing over 2000 deaths a year in the UK (UK Health Security Agency).
+Antibiotic use on factory farms fuels antibiotic resistance, a growing public health crisis causing over 2000 deaths a year in the UK (UK Health Security Agency).

 Social Objective: Animal Welfare